crushdepth/go2serve/QUICKSTART.md

 make up
 ```

-Your files are now served at `http://localhost`.
+Your files are now being served on port 80.
+Verify by visiting the appropriate address for your setup — `http://localhost`, your machine's IP, or your domain name.

 ## 4. Enable HTTPS (optional)